 - 1.1 This Code of Practice applies to all Registered Students, Students on Leave of Absence (including suspended Students), External Students, Thesis Awaited Students and Graduands (collectively referred to in this Code of Practice as "Students").
-This Code of Practice sets out the procedures for the following: - 1. misconduct cases referred to the College Misconduct and Fitness to Practise Committee in accordance with Regulation 8; - cases referred to the College Misconduct and Fitness to Practise Committee on the basis of concerns, including professional or health concerns of Students following Fitness to Practise programmes; - 3. cases referred to the College Misconduct and Fitness to Practise Committee in accordance with the Code of Practice on Academic Integrity; - 4. appeals to the University Misconduct and Fitness to Practise Committee. - 1.2 In relation to Students registered on a Fitness to Practise programme (as defined in Regulation 1), concerns about misconduct, either academic or non-academic (which could include professional concerns), will be dealt with under the procedures outlined in Regulation 8. - 1.3 All references in this Code of Practice to the Academic Registrar, Pro-Vice-Chancellor (Education), Head of College, and other positions identified by title, include their nominee. - 1.4 For the purposes of this Code of Practice 'working days' refers to University working days (i.e. Mondays Fridays, excluding Public Holidays and University Closed Days). - 1.5 In the case of students based at the University's overseas campuses working days will reflect national public holidays and any locally designated closed days. - 1.6 In considering misconduct and fitness to practise matters, the University will observe the rules of natural justice and procedural fairness. - 1.7 The University will correspond only with the Student.
-Even if the address provided by the student is that of a 'Friend', solicitor or other third party, no correspondence will be entered into with that (or any other) third party. - 1.8 Students involved in misconduct proceedings may contact Guild Advice in the Guild of Students for free, confidential and impartial advice and support throughout the process.
+This Code of Practice sets out the procedures for the following: - 1. misconduct cases referred to the College Misconduct and Fitness to Practise Committee in accordance with Regulation 8; - cases referred to the College Misconduct and Fitness to Practise Committee on the basis of concerns, including professional or health concerns of Students following Fitness to Practise programmes; - cases referred to the College Misconduct and Fitness to Practise Committee in accordance with the Code of Practice on Academic Integrity; - 4. appeals to the University Misconduct and Fitness to Practise Committee. - 1.2 In relation to Students registered on a Fitness to Practise programme (as defined in Regulation 1), concerns about misconduct, either academic or non-academic (which could include professional concerns), will be dealt with under the procedures outlined in Regulation 8. - 1.3 All references in this Code of Practice to the Academic Registrar, Pro-Vice-Chancellor (Education), Head of College, and other positions identified by title, include their nominee. - 1.4 For the purposes of this Code of Practice 'working days' refers to University working days (i.e. Mondays Fridays, excluding Public Holidays and University Closed Days). - 1.5 In the case of students based at the University's overseas campuses working days will reflect national public holidays and any locally designated closed days. - 1.6 In considering misconduct and fitness to practise matters, the University will observe the rules of natural justice and procedural fairness. - 1.7 Students undertaking a period of study abroad will be subject to the misconduct procedures of the host institution in that time.
+They may appeal to the University Fitness to Practise Committee on the grounds set out in 6.1, below, at which point the University of Birmingham's review processes will operate. - 1.8 The host institution will be asked to report any misconduct proceedings against a student on a Fitness to Practice programme.
+In such cases the University of Birmingham reserves the right to review decisions made by the host institution. - 1.9 The University will correspond only with the Student.
+Even if the address provided by the student is that of a 'Friend', solicitor or other third party, no correspondence will be entered into with that (or any other) third party.

+1.10 Students involved in misconduct proceedings may contact Guild Advice in the Guild of Students for free, confidential and impartial advice and support throughout the process.